-Tubers (starchy root vegetables) and millet are grown in the fields, while vegetables such as onions, tomatoes and okra are grown in small gardens surrounding the homes.
+These are trying times for the Zaghawa people.
+They are concerned about their economic welfare, their political independence, and their national heritage in Sudan.
+Arabized or not, their economy is based on animal husbandry, farming, gathering, and trading.
+They raise and sell cattle, sheep, camels, and other animals.
+They consume the milk of cattle, sheep and camels either hot or cold, sour or fresh, pure or mixed with water or tea, as a porridge mixed with millet, or as butter.
+They might drink the milk of a donkey as a remedy for coughing.
+They use animal skins to make clothing and leather items, and they eat the meat.
+Arabized Zaghawa grow tubers (starchy root vegetables) and millet in their fields and vegetables such as onions, tomatoes and okra in small gardens surrounding the homes.
 The women are responsible for cultivating these small vegetable gardens.
-They also gather wild grasses, seeds, berries and other fruits.
+They also gather wild grasses, seeds, berries, and other fruits.
 Small groups of women set out for journeys that last about a month, taking with them all that is necessary for their gathering expedition.
 They sleep under shelters built from branches and bundles of grass.
-After the gathering is complete, the various grains are stored in earthen jars, for cereals are not mixed within the same granary.
-In addition to the products gathered by the women, the Zaghawa may also gather honey, certain leaves and locusts for consumption.
+After the gathering is complete, they store the various grains in earthen jars.
+In addition to the products gathered by the women, the Zaghawa may also gather honey, certain leaves, and locusts for food.

 Many Zaghawa are merchants, traveling southward and eastward to find food supplements and manufactured goods that they lack in their own region.
-Cattle, sheep, wild grasses and the gum of the Acacia Senegal tree are exchanged for sugar, tea, oil, blankets, dried dates, soap and aspirin.
+They trade cattle, sheep, wild grasses, and the gum of the Acacia Senegal tree for sugar, tea, oil, blankets, dried dates, soap, and aspirin.

-Some of the Zaghawa work as blacksmiths (as these craftsmen are collectively called).
-Their craft involves making metal tools, weapons and jewelry; making pottery; and carving wooden stools and musical instruments.
+Some of the Zaghawa work as blacksmiths, as these craftsmen are collectively called.
+Their craft involves making metal tools, weapons, jewelry.
+These skilled artisans also make pottery and carve wooden stools and musical instruments.
 A few of the blacksmiths also tan hides, make various leather items, weave cotton and hunt.
-In times past, the blacksmiths depended primarily on hunting for survival.
-However, since the introduction of firearms in the area, there is a limited amount of game in the region.
 Among the Zaghawa, blacksmiths are considered to be the lowest caste.

-Most Zaghawa villages contain Islamic mosques, which are used for prayer.
+Most Zaghawa villages contain mosques for prayer.
 There is also a "men's tree," where the men gather to discuss the affairs of the village.
-Inside the villages, young girls may be seen grinding grain and making porridge, while the young boys help with the herds or the harvest.
-From the time a child is very young, he is taught the way of life that his caste will offer them.
+Inside the villages you might see girls grinding grain and making porridge while the boys help with the herds or the harvest.
+From the time a child is very young he is taught the way of life that his caste will offer them.

-Since the introduction of Islam to the region in the 1600s, most Zaghawa have gradually converted to Islam.
+Since the introduction of Islam to their region in the 1600s, most Zaghawa have gradually converted to Islam.
+Those who are more Arabized are even more dedicated to Islam.
 However, some continue to practice their ethnic religion.
 They have a strong belief in the "evil eye."
 This is a curse caused by an intent gaze of an envious person.
-To avoid such curses, babies' faces are covered in public, charms are worn and even houses are constructed in a certain fashion.
-The Zaghawa do not believe in ghosts or life after death.
+To avoid such curses, they cover babies' faces in public, wear magic charms, and construct their houses in a certain fashion.

 * Scripture Prayers for the Zaghawa, Arabized in Sudan.